-Every non-Mass day begins with Morning Prayer in the gymnasium for 1st - 8th grade students.
+Every non-Mass day begins with Morning Prayer in the gymnasium for all students.
 Each week a different class is assigned to lead morning prayer, and the teacher and students take time in religion class to plan for their morning prayer time.
 The Campus Minister and the Worship Committee facilitate special prayers as well.

 Every morning at Morning Assembly students hear a monthly theme that reinforces our Catholic background by promoting character development.
 Stories, quotes and thought-provoking questions help each student reflect on what it means to be a follower of Jesus on a daily basis.
 Reflections are teacher and student-led.